kevin49999/kevin49999.github.io/projects.md

 An app for playing Go with a friend next to you.

 Built with UIKit.
 Has had 30 DAUs with people all over the world using it the past few years.
-I haven't found someone to play Go with IRL yet.
+I haven't found someone to play Go with irl yet.

 ## Paintball BST